meetar/fjord.style/_posts/2023-10-02-the-prototype-trap.md

 If at this point you suggest Redux or writing my own reducer, you are very smart, but you are missing my point, which is that I was trying to do As Little As Possible.
 Specifically: I was trying to make these libraries do something they weren't built to do, which I'm accustomed to.
 When you're prototyping, you generally only have to get it working once.
 But when coding for production, you have to care about a whole lot of factors beyond your control, simultaneously, and get it working for all of them, and it was painful learning exactly how much these third-party libraries didn't care about those concerns at all.

 Real-time GPU work means different things to different GPUs.
 As I write this I have seven of them on my desk, with another one underneath it, spanning 12 fairly crucial years of technological development – the oldest is inside a MacBook Air from 2011.
 The detect-gpu library I use classifies it as Tier 0, of type "FALLBACK" – it's not even in the database.
+And it did eventually draw something, but it required a whole lot of if statements to get there.

 So a certain amount of work is necessary to enable a given 3D scene to look its best everywhere, including providing alternatives for machines that don't have the juice to run it, or have JavaScript (very sensibly) disabled, etc. But by and large the 3D ecosystem isn't as interested in providing fallbacks as in pushing that envelope.
 And third-party libraries have their own assumptions and priorities baked in, and when you use them, they become yours.